 - Test different Cardholder Verification Methods (CVM).

-We strongly recommend you also test your life integration.
+We strongly recommend you also test your live integration.

 Testing credit and debit cards